wagnermarques00/Alura-HTML5-CSS3/README.md

 1. HTML and CSS: Mobile-first responsiveness
 1. CSS: Flexbox and responsive layouts
 1. CSS: Building layouts with Grid
+1. HTML and CSS: Environment, files and tags

 ## Studying at the moment:

 - 7 Days Of Code - HTML and CSS
-- HTML and CSS: Environment, files and tags
+- Practicing CSS: Grid and Flexbox